 Transfers

 For the most part, it’s quite a challenge to move money around in your business without a business bank account.
-These accounts allow for all sorts of transfers, from wires to direct deposits and sending money from one account to the other.
+These accounts allow for all sorts of transfers, from wires to direct deposits and sending money from one account to another.

-Many offer a number of free deposits and withdrawals each month without you having to pay.
-Without a business bank account, it’s unlikely that you’ll be able to accept credit or debit card transactions at all.
+Many offer several free deposits and withdrawals each month without you having to pay.
+Without a business bank account, it’s unlikely that you’ll be able to accept credit or debit card transactions.

 Tracking

-There’s no better way to track your business funds than having all your transactions take place from a single location.
-At a glance, you can see your costs and revenue each month while tallying exactly where those big expenses go.
+There’s no better way to track your business funds than having all your transactions occur from a single location.
+You can see your monthly costs and revenue at a glance while tallying exactly where those big expenses go.

 Knowing your bottlenecks and what affects your bottom line can help you build a better financial structure.
-It also gives a sense of how your overall business is doing and areas you can improve.
+It also gives you a sense of your overall business and areas for improvement.

 Taxes